SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 ### Location {#location}

-Location property enables you to assign location (latitude and longitude) to an asset.
-You can set the default values of latitude and longitude by entering corresponding values or alternatively using the map view.
+The **Location** property enables you to assign location (latitude and longitude) to an asset.
+You can set the default values of the latitude and longitude by entering the corresponding values or alternatively using the map view.

-To set the default values for latitude and longitude using map view, click **Choose on Map** at the end of the section.
+To set the default values for the latitude and longitude using the map view, click **Choose on Map** at the end of the section.
 Click the full screen icon at the top right corner of the map to view it in full screen.
-The marker is positioned at D&uuml;sseldorf, Germany by default.
+The marker is positioned at Duesseldorf, Germany by default.
 Click or drag the marker to the preferred position to select the default value for latitude and longitude.
-To close the map view, click **Close** above the map.

 {{<c8y-admon-info>}}
-The valid range for Latitude is -90 to +90 and valid range for Longitude is -180 to +180. <br>
+The valid range for the latitude is -90 to +90 and valid range for the longitude is -180 to +180. <br>
-The marker on the map is positioned at an approximated location when either latitude or longitude value is missing.<br>
+The marker on the map is positioned at an approximated location when either the latitude or longitude value is missing.<br>
-The default values of latitude and longitude are automatically updated whenever a new location is selected on the map and vice-versa.
+The default values of both latitude and longitude are automatically updated whenever a new location is selected on the map and vice-versa.
 The Altitude value is not represented on the map.
 {{</c8y-admon-info>}}